 - The gap between knowing and doing (intention vs action) as a critical constraint on strategy, leadership, and engagement

 - The tension between needing structure/process (to deliver consistency) and needing to be flexible enough to react to unique and complex conditions

 - How organizations and individuals can cope and thrive in the face of complexity and information overload

 Saying that work is changing rings a bit hollow; it’s always changing.
 Yet it’s true that we are grappling with new, exciting, and sometimes scary shifts in the economy, our society, and technology, and that these are having a significant and complicated impact on how we work together.
-It’s a fascinating time to work in Human Resources.
+It’s a fascinating time.

 Some Important Disclaimers:

 - The opinions shared here are my own personal opinions.
 They don’t represent, or even always align, with the views of my employer or the organizations I am associated with.

 - I change my mind regularly when I encounter new information or experiences that cause me to reevaluate my viewpoints.
 So, sometimes I disagree with past posts I’ve written.

 - The best ideas are those that withstand dissection, rigorous debate, and educated disagreement.
 Sometimes I argue a point to decide if I agree with it or not.
 So don’t take things too seriously, and feel free to (respectfully) disagree with me.

 - I don’t promote ideas, sites, people, or books on this blog unless I decide to do so independently, for no personal benefit.
 Nor do I accept requests to profile services, products, or anything really (although if you want to send me a puppy, or some cheese I may reconsider).